cits3007/cits3007.github.io/assets/lectures/lect02--memory.md

 - write XOR execute permissions
 - source fortification

-More on these next week!
+More on these in future lectures!

 ::: notes